Chart Color Schemes

 The exceptional employment performance in Forrest places it among Australia's strongest labour markets

-Forrest has an educated workforce with professional services well represented.
-Its unemployment rate was 0.7% in the year ending June 2025.
+Forrest has an educated workforce with strong representation in professional services.
+Its unemployment rate is 0.7%, with estimated employment growth of 0.9% over the past year as of September 2025.

 Frequently Asked Questions - Employment